DELEGATES ARE RESPONSIBLE FOR COMMUNICATION BETWEEN THEIR REGION AND THE FEDERATION.

 7. Report to their local Association(s) on all Federation business - especially after the AGM and Board of Directors meetings.

-8. Encourage their Regional Association(s) and member clubs to
+8. Encourage their Regional Association(s) and member clubs to recognize members for outstanding service and inform the Recognition Committee of same.

-9. Encourage their Regional Association and member clubs to nominate
+9. Encourage their Regional Association and member clubs to nominate members whose extraordinary service might merit The Sillery Award.

-Sillery Award and Memorial Funds on hand as well as the Video Tape
+10. Have Criteria and Application forms for New Dancer Funding, The Sillery Award and Memorial Funds on hand as well as the Video Tape request form.

 11. Have a full understanding of how the collection of fees is carried out.